rust-lang/rust/text/0000-ergonomic-format-args.md

 Obviously, the orders used during mapping and actual expansion must agree, but fortunately the rules are very simple now only explicit references remain.
-We iterate over the list of known positional *macro arguments*, recording the index every bunch of *generated `ArgumentV1` objects* would begin for each positional *macro argument*.
+We iterate over the list of known positional *macro arguments*, recording the index at which every bunch of *generated `ArgumentV1` objects* would begin for each positional *macro argument*.
 After that, we also record the total number for mapping the named *macro arguments*, as the relative offsets of named *placeholders* are already recorded during verification.

 ### Expansion